eeriespace/eeriespace.github.io/_posts/2021-02-12-play-report-conquered-sun-road-to-madari.md

 > We start in a random hex.

-**· HEX I23, Akkard Strand.** Thythe is done with Akkar Strand.
+**· HEX I23, Akkar Strand.** Thythe is done with Akkar Strand.
 Life is difficult in here.
 She won't go back to providing security for fishermen, so she will go back to Madari.
 She doesn't want to admit it, but her old parents took the right decision when they moved from Deathrot Marsh and settled in